 COVID-19 – the catalyst for digital transformation

-In a country like India, where the access as well as affordability of quality healthcare is still considered a luxury, measures taken by the government to curb the spread of the virus have been relatively ineffective.
+In a country like India, where the access as well as affordability of quality healthcare is still considered a luxury, aside from the vaccine, measures taken by the government to curb the spread of the virus have been relatively ineffective.
 The pandemic has highlighted the significance of a universal health coverage in conjunction with the need for strong public health systems.
 A solid primary healthcare system, for instance, facilitates triaging patients, thereby, affording better utilization of tertiary care infrastructure and resources which are scarce.
 In addition, the disease burden stemming from non-communicable diseases account for a larger share than communicable diseases.
 This underscores the importance of a health care delivery system that focuses not solely on episodic care, but more, on a comprehensive health care plan that is inclusive of prevention and primary health care as opposed to only secondary and tertiary.

 Further, the forced lockdown by the Indian government during the pandemic triggered the rise in digital practices among health-related stakeholders, specifically among patients and doctors.
 Over 50 million Indians used teleconsultation services during the pandemic.